 And while they are a great way to build up your quads, squats are also an amazing glute exercise.

-Plus, when doing squats you are forced to engage your core to maintain the proper form, which further improves posture.
+Plus, when doing squats, you must engage your core to maintain the proper form, improving posture.

 There are several different ways to perform squats to help improve your posture.

 You can do standard squats with a barbell or dumbbell, depending on how comfortable you are with the movement.

 If you are new to this move, you can also begin with bodyweight squats.

 - To do a bodyweight squat, stand with your feet hip-width apart and squat your hips down and back while you bend your knees.